 It is possible for an estate to exceed the exemption for gross assets, but to not owe estate tax because deductions bring the taxable estate below the exemption.

 A will is the best way to ensure your property goes to your loved ones after you die.

-The federal estate tax has marginal tax brackets that range from 18% to 40% for the 2019 tax year.
+The federal estate tax has marginal tax brackets that range from 18% to 40% for the 2019 and 2020 tax years.
 With marginal rates, you only pay a certain tax rate on the money that falls within the bracket.
 You can see the federal estate tax rates in the table below.

 |Taxable estate value (above the exemption)||Tax rate||Total maximum tax|

 |$10,000 to $20,000||20%||$3,800|